videovillage/VVLUT1DFilter/README.md

 ## License

 VVLUT1DFilter is available under the MIT license.
-See the LICENSE file for more info.